ELY3M/Atmosphere/README.md

 Ely's Changes
 =====
-* increased limit for cheats size....
-I needed to run bigger cheats instead of split txts and reloading....
+~~* increased limit for cheats size....
+I needed to run bigger cheats instead of split txts and reloading....~~  removed because of eshop crashing on opening eshop
 * error/crash screens have my name in it to show that it is not official build.
 * Added reboot to hekate payload - Thanks to __tomvita__ for this code and idea.
 * my own favorite splash screen haha